 Put it all together

 If you wanted to, this would be a good time to use those compound and self-reference tags we mentioned earlier.
 After all, we want everyone to know that it is our son playing, right?
 So, we will include phrases like “my son playing football” or “my son competing”.
 While these won’t necessarily increase our exposure and viewership by significant margin, they should help with sharing the video through the social network.

 Remember that there is no shame in trying to learn by imitating others.
+And beginning are not always easy so in case you’re feeling a bit lost see here for what to do when you get no views.
 If your browser allows you to inspect the page source, you can see how other videos are tagged.
 For Chrome simply right click anywhere on the video page and select “View page source”.
 From there open a search window and type “keywords”.
 For the most popular onion-chopping video we mentioned earlier tags are: “Gordon”, “Ramsay”, “healthy”, “Gordon Ramsay (Brand)”, “Health (Broadcast Genre)”, “Recipe”, “Cook”, “Restaurant”, “Recipes”, “michelin star”, “gordon ramsey”, “Hotel”, “Hell”, “Hotel Hell” ,”How to, Chop, Onion”.
 As you will notice those differ a bit from what we have advised, but this is the luxury you can afford if you are Gordon Ramsey – use tags for your brand rather than the content.
 This is also a great way to increase your exposure, but if you don’t have a couple of those Michelin stars we suggest you stick with the basics.